patzly/doodle-android/app/src/main/assets/custom.md

 - child groups in groups are not supported
 - group transformation is not supported, rotation needs to be applied to every child separately

+## SvgDrawable#findObjectById(String id)

+- only returns objects which are not in a group
+- therefore elevation can only be set on non-child objects and groups

 ## Wallpaper code names

 - Pixel